home-assistant-libs/python-matter-server/README.md

 ## Development

-Want to help out with development, testing and/or documentation ?
+Want to help out with development, testing, and/or documentation?
 Great!
 As both this project and Matter keeps evolving and devices will hit the market with actual Matter support, there will be a lot to improve.
 See our [project board](https://github.com/orgs/home-assistant-libs/projects/1) for status updates and maybe something you'd like to help out with development and/or testing.

 ### Setting up your development environment

-Please note that development is only possible on Linux and MacOS, no Windows support.
+Please note that development is only possible on Linux and MacOS, with no Windows support.

 - Download/clone the repo to your local machine.
 - Create a Python virtual environment.